GangGreenTemperTatum/vector/config/pipelines/nginx-to-json/README.md

+Ensure to run the [`/etc/vector/./run-vector.sh clean`](https://github.com/GangGreenTemperTatum/vector/blob/main/scripts/run-vector.sh) after any prior Vector runs or attempts to flush configuration, ingestigion and logs

+## Test your results

 Test the configuration by changing to the resulting directory and pipe the `NDJSON` with `JQ` to `STDOUT` for easier `"pretty"` interpretation of the log output

 ```